Paul Lewis (field hockey)

-Paul Snowden Lewis (born 1 November 1966 in Adelaide, Australia) is a former field hockey midfield player from Australia, who was a member of the Men's National Hockey Team.
+Paul Snowden Lewis (born 1 November 1966 in Adelaide, Australia) is a former field hockey midfield player from Australia, a member of the Men's National Hockey Team.
 He twice won a medal at the Summer Olympics.

 In his youth, Paul played for Forestville Hockey Club in South Australia, and attended Unley High School.
-Upon retiring from international hockey he would later earn a Bachelor of Laws, and is now a prominent lawyer in Perth, Australia.
+He would later earn a Bachelor of Laws upon retiring from international hockey, and is now a prominent lawyer in Perth, Australia.

 He is the only South Australian male, and one of only 19 males overall to have played over 200 international games for Australia.

 The perpetual shield for Hockey SA's U18 Men's State Junior Zone Championship is named after Paul.